showSidebars ==

 For New User

 You need to first register for an account with SMU before you can submit an online application form.
-Click on Create New Account below to proceed.
+Click on "Register New Account" below to proceed.

-If you have already created an account with SMU, please go directly to the Login page to continue with your application.
+If you have already created an account with SMU, please go directly to the Login page to proceed with your application.

 Kindly note that applications without supporting documents will not be reviewed.